Watson-Explorer/wex-wdc-integration-samples/README.md

 ## Ruby Sinatra Web-Based Applications
-Some examples like the **User Modeling Service** and the **Concept Expansion Service** are a Ruby Sinatra-based Bluemix application.
+Some examples like the **Personality Insights Service** and the **Concept Expansion Service** are a Ruby Sinatra-based Bluemix application.
 The following steps get you setup and running for development of these applications.

 ### Required development tools
 - Ruby is required to compile the code.
 Download and install [Ruby 1.9.3](http://rubyinstaller.org/downloads/)